PhiMykah/Re-Sequencer/README.md

     cd Re-Sequencer # or cd Re-Sequencer-main
     pip install -e .
     ```
     This installs the current directory as a python package, and the `-e` flag marks it as editable.
-This means if you update Re-Sequencer in the future using `git pull` or `git pull --rebase`, it will update the package automatically
+This means if you update Re-Sequencer in the future using `git pull` or `git pull --rebase`, it will update the package automatically.
+For changes to the c code you may need to re-do the `pip install -e .` to recompile the c code.

+    When running `pip install -e .`, if you get installation errors, make sure to `conda install` the required packages above.

 4. Test that **Re-Sequencer** has been successfully installed:
     ```bash
     resequencer --help